Joshrobertson023/ScriptureMemory/README.md

   <li>Hosted on Azure</li>
 </ul>

-<h2>Usage</h2>
+<h2>Usage/Installation</h2>

-Right now there is currently no way to view this app live, however there will be access to a beta download on Android and iOS in the near future.
+Right now there is currently no way to view or install this app, however I will provide access to a beta download on Android and iOS in the near future.